sbrunk/storch/docs/installation.md

 //> using repository "sonatype:snapshots"
 //> using lib "dev.storch::storch:@VERSION@"
 //> using lib "org.bytedeco:pytorch-platform-gpu:1.13.1-@JAVACPP_VERSION@"
+//> using lib "org.bytedeco:cuda-platform-redist:11.8-8.6-@JAVACPP_VERSION@"
 ```

 @:@

-This approach should work on any platform with CUDA support (Linux and Windows), but it causes even more overhead than
+This approach should work on any platform with CUDA support (Linux and Windows) but it causes even more overhead than
-the CPU variants.
+the CPU variants as CUDA is quite large.
+So, to save space and bandwidth you might want to use one of the options below
+which work

 ### Via classifier